Poised to Play: Confidence in Performance

 It’s an absolute joy to be able to work with people in a way I had never imagined possible, supporting them in their own journeys to break down barriers.

 My courses are designed to teach key skills in overcoming performance anxiety.
-Better still, for students, we can prevent it ever becoming an issue in the first place.
+Better still, for our students and young musicians, we can prevent it ever becoming an issue in the first place.

-Could this be the final piece of the puzzle?
+Could this be the final piece of your puzzle?

 Let me know how I can help.